 The square is defined by three main elements: the fountain, the staircase and the terrace which connects them.

-The staircase has a monumental character, as it consists rather on an urban stairway.
-It widens as it rises and at its startup, the stair rotates to symbolically welcome the public leading up from the lower level of the plaza.
+The staircase has a monumental character, as it consists of an urban stairway.
+It widens as it rises, and at its startup, the stairs rotate to symbolically welcome the public leading up from the lower level of the plaza.

 MATERIALITY

 Concrete and stone are the basic materials of the restoration.
-The first of them is placed with a tablet formwork on the stairs slab and on the porch, while the wall-washing base is made in concrete with arid violet reminiscent of stone and whose roughness harmonizes with the brick tower.
-This roughness also contrasts with the ceramic coating of the fountain, mirroring the relationship between tower the brick and ceramics of the tower.
+The first of them is placed with a tablet formwork on the stairs slab and on the porch, while the wall-washing base is made in concrete with arid violet reminiscent of stone and whose roughness harmonises with the brick tower.
+This roughness also contrasts with the ceramic coating of the fountain, mirroring the relationship between the tower, the brick and the ceramics of the tower.

 The stone is the most abundant material in the plaza.
 Two different types have been used: Calatorao grey and travertine.